tyea/larareactphp/README.md

 ## State

-This package allows you to handle the way state is reset between requests.
+You can optionally handle the way state is reset between requests.
+This is essential if you are using authentication of any kind.

 ```
 use Tyea\LaraReactPhp\Handlers\StateHandler;